 Project Description: Presidio Park is a city historic park owned by the City of San Diego, Department of Parks and Recreation with over a mile of trails and pathways.
 It is the site of the first European settlement in the western United States in 1769.
-Since 1925, the Junipero Serra first European settlement in the western United States in 1769.
 Since 1925, the Junípero Serra Museum exhibits historic objects and archeological finds as well as educational programs about Spanish, Mexican and indigenous heritage of the San Diego region.
 This segment includes sidewalks and possibly a multi-use trail.